adeeteya/FlutterMarkdownEditor/README.md

 - [x] Horizontal Swipe to Switch between Preview and Editing View in Single View Mode
 - [x] Default Folder for Opening and Saving .md files
 - [x] Added Print/Save as Pdf Option
+- [x] Added the option to check/uncheck checkboxes in preview mode

 ## 📸 Screenshots